donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 ## Background

 In this article you will learn how you can create a language server and a VS Code extension which uses this language server.
-A language server adds features like _autocomplete_, _go to definition_ or _documentation on hover_ to a programming language, to domain specific languages, but also to frameworks and configuration files, if it can't be covered by the language alone.
+A language server adds features like _autocomplete_, _go to definition_ or _documentation on hover_ to a programming language, to domain specific languages, but also to frameworks and configuration files, if it can't be covered by the underlying language alone.

 [VS Code](https://code.visualstudio.com/) is a nice and extensible open source editor.
 We'll create an extension for VS Code which will use our custom language server.
 While language servers are editor agnostic we'll create a language server for a VS Code specific feature.
 So in this case it only makes sense to use it in the context of VS Code.

 There are already existing tutorials which cover this topic.
-The best tutorial probably was created by the MicroSoft team itself which is responsible for VS Code and the [language server protocol](https://microsoft.github.io/language-server-protocol/) which powers all language server.
-You can find [MicroSofts tutorial here](https://code.visualstudio.com/docs/extensions/example-language-server).
+The best tutorial probably was created by the Microsoft team itself which is responsible for VS Code and the [language server protocol](https://microsoft.github.io/language-server-protocol/) which powers all language servers.
+You can find [Microsofts tutorial here](https://code.visualstudio.com/docs/extensions/example-language-server).
 Nevertheless I write my own tutorial for two reasons.
 First I write this tutorial for myself, so I can learn the concepts and the APIs in my own pace.
 Second I write it for _you_, because sometimes it helps to get a _similar_ tutorial for the same topic from a different perspective.
 For example my tooling, my project structure and my writing style will be slightly different.
 And sometimes this already helps learning something new!

-What we'll do is creating a language server and the corresponding VS Code extension which uses this server to add more functionality to `.vscode/extensions.json` files.
-I expect you to have some intermediate JavaScript knowledge.
+The language server we'll create and the corresponding VS Code extension will some nice functionality to `.vscode/extensions.json` files.
+If you don't know them, no worries.
+I'll explain them in the next section.

+I expect you to have some intermediate knowledge in Node development.
 This project will be written in [TypeScript](https://www.typescriptlang.org), we use [Jest](https://jestjs.io/) for testing and [yarn](https://yarnpkg.com/) as our package manager.

 ## Goal of this language server

-The `.vscode/extensions.json` files in the root of project can contain recommendations for extensions as well as unwanted recommendations for this specific project.
+The `.vscode/extensions.json` files in the root of a project are VS Code specific configuration files.
+They can contain recommendations for extensions which should be used in this projects as well as recommendations of extensions which should _not_ be used.
 If a user of VS Code opens the project the editor asks the user if he/she wants to install missing recommended extensions or to disable unwanted, but already installed extensions.

 Out of the box VS Code already offers code completion and validation for the interface (`{ recommendations: string[], unwantedRecommendations: string[] }`) of these files.
 The code completion for `recommendations[]`/`unwantedRecommendations[]` even shows you currently installed extensions.
 What is _missing_?